Twin Cities Public Television Inc: $57.8M Revenue, $50.8M Expenses

 - 2023

-The efficiency rubric puts Twin Cities Public Television Inc at a B grade: a composite of 75/100 that lands above the national midpoint.
-The grade reflects solid program-spending discipline alongside reasonable executive compensation and financial reserves.
+The efficiency rubric puts Twin Cities Public Television Inc at a B grade: a composite of 70/100 that lands above the national midpoint.
+The grade reflects solid financial reserves alongside reasonable officer compensation and steady revenue.

 Twin Cities Public Television Inc reported $57.8M in 2023 revenue — a mid-sized nonprofit by U.S. standards.
 Organizations in this bracket typically operate with a small permanent staff, project-based program structures, and modest reserves.
-Twin Cities Public Television Inc directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, Twin Cities Public Television Inc scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Five-year revenue trajectory is strongly positive: Twin Cities Public Television Inc has grown materially in real terms, which usually signals successful fundraising and program expansion.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is on the higher side of the band typical for nonprofits this size: $2.6M in total current-officer compensation against $57.8M in revenue.
+Not necessarily inappropriate — large healthcare systems and university systems often pay competitively with for-profit equivalents — but worth reading in context.
 Twin Cities Public Television Inc sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 How Twin Cities Public Television Inc Compares

-Twin Cities Public Television Inc directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 75/100 is 6 points above the Arts, Culture & Humanities category average.
-The organization holds 21.6 months of operating reserves, indicating strong financial stability.
+Twin Cities Public Television Inc earns a NonprofitTruth efficiency grade of B (70/100).
+That is 14 points above the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 4.41% of total revenue.
+The organization holds 21.6 months of operating reserves, indicating strong financial cushion.

 Revenue History